whitneyburton/portfolios/students/1508/20151002-robbie-lane-m1.markdown

 ## Community

-### Giving Feedback

-(feedback from me)

 ### Being a Community Member

 (feedback to me)
+Feedback:
-Feedback: “Robbie was a great partner to work with.
+*“Robbie was a great partner to work with.
 He laid out a foundation that was clear and concise with our headcount project.
 He was very easy to work and pair with and had great insight about all aspects of the project.
-He has a great work ethic and is always willing to put in the time it takes to get things."
+He has a great work ethic and is always willing to put in the time it takes to get things."*

+*"Robbie is amazing to work with.
+His understanding of Ruby is completely intimidating and inspiring.
+My only compliant would be that he needs to slow down and wait for the rest of us to catch up!*

 ### Playing a Part